SethRAH/flowee/README.md

-# Flowy
+# flowee
 *Flow field library for painting*

-Flowy is a library for creating and polling flow fields.
+flowee is a library for creating and polling flow fields.
 This is primarily meant to be used for painting applications and is in early development.